Frankfurt: St. Paul's Church

-St. Paul's Church (Paulskirche) is a national historic monument in Germany because it was the seat of the first democratically elected parliament in 1848.
+St. Paul's Church is a national historic monument in Germany because it was the seat of the first democratically elected parliament in 1848.
 It was established in 1789 as a Protestant church, but was not completed until 1833.
 Its importance has its roots in the Frankfurt Parliament, which met in the church during the revolutionary years of 1848/49 in order to write a constitution for a united Germany.
 The attempt failed because the monarchs of Prussia and Austria did not want to lose power.
 In 1849, Prussian troops ended the democratic experiment by force and the parliament dissolved; the building was once more used for religious services.

-St. Paul's was partially destroyed in World War II, particularly its interior, which now has a modern appearance.
-It was quickly and symbolically rebuilt after the war; today it is used mainly for exhibitions and events.
+St. Paul's was partially destroyed in World War II with its interior significantly damaged.
+It was quickly and symbolically rebuilt after the war albeit with modern alterations particularly to the interior; today it is used mainly for exhibitions and events.